Polarization modes of gravitational waves in generalized Proca theory: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 11875151 and No. {12247101}), the 111 Project (Grant No. B20063), the Department of education of Gansu Province: Outstanding Graduate ``Innovation Star" Project (Grant No. 2022CXZX-059) and Lanzhou City's scientific research funding subsidy to Lanzhou University.
+{We would like to thank Lavinia Heisenberg for useful discussion.} This work is supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 11875151 and No. 12247101), the 111 Project (Grant No. B20063), the Department of education of Gansu Province: Outstanding Graduate ``Innovation Star" Project (Grant No. 2022CXZX-059), the Major Science and Technology Projects of Gansu Province, and ``Lanzhou City's scientic research funding subsidy to Lanzhou University".